RasyidAbdillah1406/RasyidAbdillah1406/README.md

 ## I'm Developer, Programmer, Tech Enthusiast, and Dreamer! 🧑🏻‍💻
 - Currently developing myself everyday to be a better developer 🚴🏾‍♀️ 🏋🏽‍♂️
-- Improving programming skills all the time 📈
+- Improving programming skills everyday 📈
 - Looking for collaboration in the future 👐🏻
 - Feel free to contact me 📞📲✉️